 - Stickiness and texture: This mat has amazing grip.
 Aside from the alignment markers that is etched on the surface, the mat is also smooth.
 The stickiness of the mat will prevent me from splaying across the ground in warrior or downward dog.

 - Price: $140 USD + $25 shipping to USA.
 The company is based out of the UK.

-- Material: Liforme mats are composed of natural rubber and eco-friendly polyurethane – making it PVC free!
+- Material: Liforme mats are composed of natural rubber and eco-friendly polyurethane – making it PVC free and NON-TOXIC!
 The top layer is absorbent (similar to Lululemon’s The Mat) which is great for mat gripping.
 The mat also provides a lot of cushion compared to other mats.